 There are lots of pitfalls to this, though.
 You miss the opportunity to score thousands of calls.
 You're likely only focusing on what's going wrong, not what's working well, so you aren't properly recognizing and rewarding your best agents, which isn't great for morale.
 And then there's bias.
 Contact center managers are likely to focus only on their favorite and least favorite agents, so objectivity is difficult if not impossible when scoring agent performance manually.

-Tools like Invoca's conversation intelligence solution for sales helps solve this problem by analyzing and scoring every single agent call right when the call ends.
+Tools like Invoca's conversation intelligence solution for contact centers helps solve this problem by analyzing and scoring every single agent call right when the call ends.
 Since AI is handling the analysis, scoring is accurate and objective.
 You can also spot specific coachable moments in calls and immediately notify agents and show them what they can do to improve their performance to better serve your customers.
-Learn more about Invoca for Sales here.
+Learn more about Invoca for contact centers here.

 During the pandemic, we have frequently heard that customer needs and behaviors are changing by the minute, depending on what the news of the day is.
 In this rapidly evolving market, the need for accurate marketing measurement and monitoring customer sentiment is more important than ever.